LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Unit test dialects
 ------------------

+Multiple test _dialects_ are supported by default.
+Other test dialects can be easily defined by extending the `lgtunit` object by term-expanding the new dialect into one of the default dialects.

 Unit tests can be written using any of the following dialects:

 	test(Test) :- Goal.

 This is the most simple dialect, allowing the specification of tests that are expected to succeed.
 A more versatile dialect is:

 	succeeds(Test) :- Goal.
 	deterministic(Test) :- Goal.